-2. CASH, CASH EQUIVALENTS, AND INVESTMENTS
+2. CASH AND CASH EQUIVALENTS

-As of June 30, 2016, the City's cash and cash equivalents balances include deposits held in checking accounts, savings accounts, and certificate of deposits.
-The carrying value of cash and equivalents for the governmental activity accounts and the business-type activity accounts totaled \$132,471 and \$60,910, respectively.
+As of June 30, 2017, the City's cash and cash equivalents balances include deposits held in checking accounts and savings accounts, and certificate of deposits.
+The carrying value of cash and equivalents for the governmental activity accounts and the business-type activity accounts totaled \$148,196 and \$71,629, respectively.

-Custodial Credit Risk: For an investment, custodial credit risk is the risk that in the event of the failure of the counterparty, the City will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
+Custodial Credit Risk: For deposits, custodial credit risk is the risk that in the event of the failure of the counterparty, the City will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 The City has no formal policy on custodial credit risk.
-As of June 30, 2016, the City's cash and cash equivalent funds are substantially covered by federal depository insurance or by collateral held by the custodial banks in the City's name.
+At June 30, 2017, no deposits were exposed to custodial credit risk.